 “I love you guys.
 But where is Reah?
 I wish she were here.”

-“That was uncalled for,” Ellie says, but she’s laughing.
-Black streaks cascade down her cheeks, enlightening me of the corner tingle in my eye.
+“That was uncalled for,” Ellie scolds, but she’s laughing.
+Black streaks cascade down her cheeks.

 “Do I look like her?”
-I turn to Jody, blinking away the pain.
+I ask Jody.
 “Raccoon faced?”

 “Darling, you do.
-You truly do,” Everette interrupts, then I feel Jody’s hand on my shoulder.
+You truly do,” Everett interrupts, then I feel Jody’s hand on my shoulder.

 “Are you feeling okay?”
-Jody’s expression is so peculiar, I laugh so hard I snort.
+Jody’s peculiar expression makes me laugh so hard I snort.

-“She’s pouting because Reah has dissed her.”
-Ellie, of course.
+“She’s pouting because Reah has dissed her,” Ellie says.